Bio-Inspired Underwater ROV

 Ground-Truth

-There is two main parts of this subsection.
+There are two main parts of the perception subsection.
 First is the ground truth extracted from the External April Tag system mounted on the ROV using a external Real-Sense RGBD.
-This is the 6-Dimentional trajectory information of the Rover’s movement in physical world, with respect to a static tag outside the pool.
+This is the 6-Dimentional [x,y,z,roll,pitch,yaw] trajectory information of the Rover’s movement in physical world, with respect to a static tag outside the pool.

 Real